2024-Hanium-Project/Robust-Oneclass-AD/readme.md

 - **🌐 Generalization Capability**: Robust against challenging anomaly types, including the difficult Transistor class in MVTec-AD.

 ## 📂 Model Overview
 The **SK-RD4AD** model enhances the traditional RD4AD framework by addressing the critical challenge of **information loss** that occurs in deep layers, particularly when processing multi-scale features essential for accurate anomaly detection.
 The original RD4AD model struggled to retain and effectively utilize these features, leading to reduced performance in identifying subtle anomalies.
-To mitigate this, SK-RD4AD introduces non-corresponding skip connections between encoder and decoder layers, allowing fine-grained features from early stages to directly influence deeper layers.
+<br> To mitigate this, SK-RD4AD introduces non-corresponding skip connections between encoder and decoder layers, allowing fine-grained features from early stages to directly influence deeper layers.

+![Architecture Diagram](https://github.com/user-attachments/assets/64b2f6de-1ec1-4232-a86c-28a4f5836b3e)

 This approach improves the model's ability to detect subtle anomalies while preserving both low-level and high-level feature representations.

-![Architecture Diagram](https://github.com/user-attachments/assets/64b2f6de-1ec1-4232-a86c-28a4f5836b3e)

 ## ⚙️ Experiment Settings